sourcebots/docs/content/tutorials/basic-movement.md

 You should be familiar with the setup for most of the above now from the [kit assembly tutorial](/tutorials/kit-assembly/), so it's just the motor-related parts that need explaining.

 ## Motor specification
-There is a certain specification the motor(s) you use must meet.
+There is a certain specification that the motor(s) you use must meet.
 The criteria are as follows:

 * Brushed DC type
-* 12V motor
+* Rated for at least 12V
 * A stall current of less than 10A (this is the current limit for the [motor boards](/kit/motor_board)

 {{% notice note %}}